SourceBox-LLC/FineFoundry/docs/user-guide/troubleshooting.md

 - Reduce minimum length requirement
 - Check that scraped data has actual content
-- Preview raw JSON to verify data quality
+- Preview the database session to verify data quality
 - Check logs for specific filtering reasons

 ### Push to Hub fails (401/403)